Mid to large-sized businesses stand to significantly benefit from the rise of no-code enterprise software development.

 - Low maintenance - web apps have lower technical and support requirements from the user’s computer, and they are always up to date since updates are applied centrally.

-With the benefits above in mind, below are common cases where we see companies come to us for help creating their own custom no-code web apps.
+With the benefits above in mind, below are common cases where we see companies come to us for help custom building enterprise applications:.

 1. To substitute traditional code